weekendpapa/weekendpapa/README.md

 # Hello,

-My name is Anders and I am a senior in Fashion Merchandising at the University of Georgia.
+My name is Anders and I am a Fashion Merchandising graduate from the University of Georgia.
 I enjoy learning about coding and programming, and use this github account to keep track of my projects.

 I am currently working on making my website portfolio, which I use when applying to jobs to show some of the work I have done.